-The port mortuary's mission is to fulfill the nation's commitment of ensuring dignity, honor and respect to our fallen and prepare them to be returned to their families.
+The port mortuary's mission is to fulfill the nation's commitment of ensuring dignity, honor and respect for the fallen as they prepare fallen service members to be returned to their families.

 Personnel and Resources

-Approximately 80 military and civilian personnel work in the port mortuary.
+Approximately 60 military and civilian personnel work in the port mortuary.
 Accomplishing the mission relies on personnel from various organizations and agencies.
-The port mortuary has support from 55 deployed active duty and Reserve members from the Air Force, Army, Marine Corps and Navy and permanent party licensed mortuary specialists.
+The port mortuary has support from 30 deployed active duty, Guard and Reserve members from the Air Force, Army, Marine Corps and Navy and permanent party licensed mortuary specialists.
 The 436th Airlift Wing also provides support during operations.